Program Highlights

 Neurology Students Painting

 Wellness is a critical part of the success of the members of our Department of Neurology, particularly our residents.
-We annually appoint a Wellness Chief Resident who leads monthly social and other events for our residency program, and helps lead institution-wide initiatives from NYP within our department.
-Our Quality Improvement Committee has established a Work/Life Balance program that provides access to activities including integrative health.
-We feature research projects on resident wellness under the leadership of our past residency program director Dr. Richard Isaacson.
-We prioritize making residents feel highly valued as emerging neurologists in a variety of ways, including “resident of the month” awards at NYP and at MSKCC, profiling the professional activities of residents on social media including on Twitter (@WCMCNeurology) and a chief resident Instagram account (@Cornell_Neurology), and highlighting scholarly accomplishments at our annual Neurology Resident Research Symposium, directed by Dr. Mary Vo working together with the Research Chief Resident.
+We annually appoint Wellness Chief Residents who lead monthly social and other events for our residency program, and helps lead institution-wide initiatives from NYP within our department.
+We have a monthly Wellness Morning Report led by Dr. Joshua Weaver and a robust Women in Neurology group with a steering committee involving many residents.
+We prioritize making residents feel highly valued as emerging neurologists in a variety of ways, including “resident of the month” awards, profiling the professional activities of residents on social media including on Twitter (@WCMCNeurology) and a residency Instagram account (@Cornell_Neurology), and highlighting scholarly accomplishments at our annual Neurology Resident Research Symposium, working together with the Research Chief Resident.

 Bright Lights, Big City!

 We have one of the greatest cities of the world on our doorstep, with Broadway shows, Central Park, world-class museums and shops, and some of the greatest sports teams in the country all within reach.
-The Upper East Side is bustling, with a Riverwalk promenade, a new subway line, and dozens of new restaurants and bars that all opened in the last few years.
+The Upper East Side is bustling, with a Riverwalk promenade, a new subway line enhancing access to anywhere in New York City, and dozens of new restaurants and bars that all opened in the last few years.

 A Residency Program Family